-- Flatbuffers Column Serialization (default & recommended): no additional dependencies - Apache Arrow: depends on pyarrow version 0.11 - CSV (Experimental): depends on pandas version 0.23
+- Flatbuffers Column Serialization (default & recommended): no additional dependencies - Apache Arrow: depends on pyarrow version 2.0.0 on macOS/Linux and 1.0.0 on Windows - CSV (Experimental): depends on pandas version 0.23

 Advanced

 A further Advanced option is also available to set up the options of the pre-launched Python processes.
 In the background, KNIME Analytics Platform initializes and maintains a pool of Python processes that can be used by individual Python nodes, reducing the startup cost when executing any Python nodes.
 Here, you can set up the pool size in the field Maximum number of provisioned processes and the duration in minutes before recycling idle processes in the pool in the field Expiration duration of each process (in minutes).